henry2004y/VisAnaJulia/docs/src/man/trace.md

 * How to improve the search speed?
 * How to improve accuracy?

 A package called `UnstructuredGrids.jl` already exists.
-I take advantage of this package and quickly build a 2D stream tracer on unstructured 2D grid.
+I take advantage of this package and quickly build a 2D stream tracer on unstructured 2D grid based on the brute force algorithm.

-My first implementation follows a very simple scheme:
-1. find cell index for the starting points
-2. find corresponding cell value
-3. find the crossing edge and intersection point
-4. find the neighbor who shares the edge
-5. repeat 1-4 until you either hit the boundary, exceed `MaxIteration`, or exceed `MaxLength`.

 Actually, this may not be as bad as you think in terms of accuracy.
 Finite volume method uses one value per cell to represent the solution space, therefore it is just cheating to use higher order method for stream tracing.